capactio/capact/docs/proposal/20201102-artifacts.md

 #### Suggested solution

-The Voltron Engine could add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
-Unfortunately, it gets complicated when Action developer wants to upload additional TypeInstances.
-As a result, the best option for now it that the Action Developer is able to use core upload action to define which TypeInstances should be uploaded.
+The Voltron Engine could automatically add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
+Unfortunately, it gets complicated when the Action developer wants to upload additional TypeInstances.
+As a result, the best option, for now, is that the Action Developer is able to use core upload action to define which TypeInstances should be uploaded.

 Restrictions:

 -	Implementation MUST upload all TypeInstances which are defined under the `spec.output` property in Interface.
-Uploaded TypeInstances can be exactly the same as those defined in Interface or being an extension thereof.
+Uploaded TypeInstances MUST be exactly the same as those defined in Interface or being an extension thereof.

 -	Implementation is allowed to upload more TypeInstances than those listed in the Interface.